Creating a Compassionate Movement

 Complaint and Investigation Process

-People who believe they or others have been the victims of conduct prohibited by this policy or who believe they have witnessed such conduct should promptly discuss their concerns with any manager or member of the People Operations Department.
+People who believe they or others have been harassed or who believe they have witnessed such conduct should promptly discuss their concerns with any manager or member of the People Operations Department.

-MFA encourages people who believe they or others are being subjected to such conduct to promptly advise the offender that his or her behavior is unwelcome and request that it be discontinued.
+MFA strongly encourages people who believe they or others are being subjected to such conduct to promptly advise the offender that his or her behavior is unwelcome and request that it be discontinued.
 Often this action alone will resolve the problem.
-MFA recognizes, however, that a person may prefer to pursue the matter through complaint procedures.
+MFA recognizes, however, that a person may not always feel comfortable addressing the behavior directly with the offender and may prefer to pursue the matter through complaint procedures.

+Copies of final incident reports will be provided to MFA’s board of directors on at least a quarterly basis.
 Confidentiality will be maintained throughout the investigatory process to the extent consistent with adequate investigation and appropriate corrective action.
+Information regarding complaints will be disclosed only as necessary for the investigation and resolution of the complaint.

 Retaliation against a person for reporting harassment or discrimination or for participating in an investigation of a claim of harassment or discrimination is a serious violation of this policy and, like harassment or discrimination itself, will be subject to disciplinary action.
 Acts of retaliation should immediately be reported to any manager or member of the People Operations Department and will be promptly investigated and addressed.
 Misconduct constituting harassment, discrimination, or retaliation shall be subject to disciplinary action up to and including termination.

-Anyone who makes false or malicious complaints of harassment, discrimination, or retaliation shall also be subject to disciplinary action.
+Submitting false or unjustified complaints against an individual may itself constitute a form of harassment.
+Anyone who makes false or malicious complaints of harassment, discrimination, or retaliation shall be subject to disciplinary action up to and including termination.

 Training and Reporting Obligations